 - 1. Piaffe is a highly collected, elevated, rhythmical diagonal movement giving the impression of remaining in place.
-The Horse's back is supple and elastic.
+The horse-Horse's back is supple and elastic.
 The hindquarters are lowered; the haunches with active hocks are well engaged, giving great freedom, lightness and mobility to the shoulders and forehand.
 Each diagonal pair of legs is raised and returned to the ground alternately, with spring and regularity. - 1.1 In principle, the height of the toe of the raised forefoot should be level with the middle of the cannon bone of the other supporting foreleg.
 The toe of the raised hind foot should reach just above the fetlock joint of the other supporting hind leg. - 1.2 The neck should be raised and gracefully arched, with the poll as the highest point.
-The Horse should remain "on the bit" with a supple poll, maintaining a soft contact.
-The body of the Horse should move in a supple, and harmonious movement. - 1.3 Piaffe should show true commitment and must always be animated by a lively activity and characterised by perfect balance.
-While giving the impression of remaining in place, there may be a visible inclination to advance, this being displayed by the Horse's eager acceptance to move forward as soon as it is asked. - 1.4 Moving even slightly backwards, irregular or jerky steps with the hind or front legs, no clear diagonal steps, crossing either the fore or hind legs, or swinging either the forehand or the hindquarters from one side to the other, getting wide behind or in front, moving too much forward or double-beat rhythm are serious faults. - Aims of piaffe are: To demonstrate the highest degree of collection while giving the impression of remaining in place.
+The horseHorse should remain "on the bit" with a supple poll, maintaining a soft contact.
+The body of the horseHorse should move in a supple, and harmonious movement. - 1.3 Piaffe should show true commitment and must always be animated by a lively activity and characterised by perfect balance.
+While giving the impression of remaining in place, there may be a visible inclination to advance, this being displayed by the <a href="https://horsellower.ncb/h - 1.4 Moving even slightly backwards, irregular or jerky steps with the hind or front legs, no clear diagonal steps, crossing either the fore or hind legs, or swinging either the forehand or the hindquarters from one side to the other, getting wide behind or in front, moving too much forward or double-beat rhythm are serious faults.

+Aims of piaffe are: To demonstrate the highest degree of collection while giving the impression of remaining in place.